According to a new stroke.

 “Although this observational study suggests a physiological link between loneliness and heart health problems, this is not a clear link, and much more research is needed to understand if there truly is a relationship between the two.”

-The research suggests an association between social isolation and increased risk of dying, and the BHF continues to fund research exploring how our mental health affect our risk of developing heart problems.
+The research suggests an association between social isolation and increased risk of dying, and the BHF continues to fund research exploring how our mental health affects our risk of developing heart problems.